climatepolicyradar/global-stocktake/docs/Taxonomy explainers/Policy instruments.md

 ## Summary

 References to policy instruments were identified based on taxonomies created by the NewClimate Institute and the Grantham Research Institute at the London School of Economics and Political Science.
-For more information about our approach, please see our methodology.
+For more information about our approach, please see our [methodology](../METHODOLOGY.md)..

 ## Methodology